 Note: In this post, the term “cash flow” has been used interchangeably with the terms “cash flow budget” or “cash flow statement” for ease of reading and understanding.

-You may have heard the phrase “cash flow is king” before, and in a small business, it is very much the case.
+You may have heard the phrase “cash flow is king”, and in a small business, this is very much the case.
 The cash flow is a powerful diagnostic and planning tool which is often overlooked.